-According to Philanthropic Advisor Aurea Gerard, the tools were just what one fund advisor needed to spark conversation with his family.
+According to Director of Philanthropic Services Aurea Gerard, the tools were just what one fund advisor needed to spark conversation with his family.

 “I had a donor who wanted to involve his kids in their thirties in giving,” said Aurea.
 “Thanks to 21/64 I was able to tailor questions to help him and his family get comfortable with money.
 I shared webinars, books and articles, all which allowed him to have a conversation with the kids and utilize me as needed.”